thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - focues on how students explain and justify their decisions
 - rewards creativity in written, oral, and visual presentation.

+And this year, I'm going to see what happens when I more or less ignore my own grading scheme, and give everyone a 100.

+I've been thinking a lot about grades, and what they are good for:

+- Ranking people--a main function of grades--just encourages competition.
+Which is useful, no doubt, but I'd rather soften the competition by removing the authority that numbers give.
+I don't want any of you to think of your worth as a number.
+- Providing feedback--the most usful thing grades do--can be done without grades at all.
+I will do my best to make my feedback reference what I see in your work, and to deliver that feedback verbally or orally.
+Admittedly, I may have to slacken and limit my feedback to one of \["not good enough", "good enough", "Excellent!"]--I am only human, and cannot give insight all the time.

+All this to say **ASK ME TO LOOK AT YOUR WORK AND PROVIDE FEEDBACK**.
+Failing that, at least ask your fellow students to judge your work.
+You don't have to do anything in this class alone; I want to help you.

 ### Grade Break Down

+Reminder: This is a sham to keep me in compliance with powers that be.
+(To those powers that be: Do grades help students?
+How?
+Why would we waste our time doing anything besides helping students?)

 Overall:
 - 50% for class participation